saaimzr/saaimzr/README.md

-<h1>Hello World! 👋 </h1>
+<h1>Hello World! </h1>
-I’m Saaim Raad, a Computer Engineering student at the University of Toronto with a passion for AI, embedded systems, digital circuit design, and real-world problem-solving.
-From advancing AI models that help companies embrace data-driven strategies to engineering reliable hardware solutions like fire detection systems for global fire departments, I strive to create impactful technology.
+I’m Saaim Raad, a 3rd year Electrical Engineering undergrad student at the University of Toronto with a passion for physical AI, robotics, perception and lowl-level optimization.
+From advancing AI models that help companies embrace data-driven strategies to accelerating inference on edge such as AI fire detection systems for global fire departments, I strive to create impactful technology.
 <br><br>
-- 🔭 <strong>Current Projects:</strong> </b> I’m currently a Research Intern at Unilever, where I develop high-accuracy AI models for time-series forecasting to advance industry benchmarks.
-Recently, I built RNN based benchmark models using PyTorch and NumPy, including Transformer, GRU, and LSTM architectures.
-This work set a new standard for model performance and supports Unilever’s data-driven decision-making.
+- <strong>Current Projects:</strong> </b> I’m currently a Computational Bio ML Research Intern at Pardee Labs, where I develop and work on protein prediction pipelines featuring Protein Language Models (PLMs).
+Recently, I distilled and quantized a variety of models, and am currently working on a project involving MCPs.
 <br><br>
-- 🌱 <strong>Future Goals:</strong> </b> I’m currently focusing my learning on AI Engineering and Engineering Business as part of my minors/focus areas at the University of Toronto, driven by a passion for advancing deep learning and AI.
-My goal is to deepen my knowledge in both software and hardware—including in chip design and circuitry—to tackle some of the toughest challenges in computation and create impactful solutions.
+- <strong>Future Goals:</strong> </b> I’m currently focusing my learning on AI x Robotics as part of my minors/focus areas at the University of Toronto, driven by a passion for advancing embodied AI.
+My goal is to one day build humanoid robots that are intelligent, so I never have to fold laundry again :)

 <h2>👨‍💻 Software Development Projects:</h2>